Hackinator07/thebirdiebriefing.github.io/src/data/articles/muni-gems.md

 ![Village Bar view of The Glen Golf Course](/optimized/villagebar.webp)

-*See Golfers Play at The Glen Golf Course from Village Bar*
+*See Golfers Play at The Glen Golf Park from Village Bar*

 These are places where golf actually works.
 Compact, untamed, forgiving when it needs to be, harsh when it doesn't.